 - Chapter leaders must reside within 80 km (50 miles) of the chapter location.

 - Exceptions to distance rules may be approved on a case by case basis, for example where travel times between two geographically close chapters is excessive (defined as more than one hour).

-Students of high schools and institutions of higher education can create student chapters.
+Students and faculty of institutions of higher education can create student chapters.